Vapor Barriers in Concrete Foundations

 If you lay the barrier directly over the gravel base, it may be more difficult to lay the concrete.
 The plastic blocks water from settling out of the concrete.
 Instead, add a layer of sand over the barrier.
 To further help block water, you may also need to add drains, waterproof wall coatings and possibly a sump pump during construction of the concrete slab.

-Avoid putting vapor barriers inside concrete basement walls or under concrete foundation floors.
-They can trap interior moisture in the wall cavity or under the floor.
+Avoid putting vapor barriers inside concrete basement walls.
+They can trap interior moisture in the wall cavity.
 The sealed-in moisture can potentially promote mold on the framing, insulation and drywall.

 Instead, use rigid foam insulation, which separates wood framing or flooring from wet concrete and rot.
 However, it is still semi-permeable, allowing moisture to escape.